xyise/xyise.github.io/_posts/2022-06-18-catalan_triangle.markdown

 # Catalan's Triangle

-The condition (\ref{E:condition}) can be incorporated by adding the step between step 3 and 4:
+Condition (\ref{E:condition}) can be incorporated by adding the step between step 3 and 4:
 (step 3.5): If $n$ is even, overwrite the value (red circles below) at the center to zero
 \begin{equation}
 P(n, n/2) \leftarrow 0